Frequently Asked Questions

 Who maintains this website?

 This site is maintained by a few dedicated members of the fan community on behalf of the former band members.
 CocteauTwins.com was originally set up by Jack Huynh in 1994—before modern web browsers really existed.
-Michael Borum joined Jack in his endeavour shortly thereafter, and they collaborated on maintaining the site for several years.
-Robin Guthrie reached out to them in 1994/95 after finding the website, and asked if they wanted to make it “official,” to which they responded, “YES!”
+Michael Borum joined Jack in his endeavour shortly thereafter, and they collaborated on maintaining the site.
+Robin Guthrie reached out to them in 1994/95 and asked if they wanted to make it “official.”
 Since then, they have occasionally enlisted the support and assistance of other fan community members.
 For the past several years, the site has been hosted and maintained primarily by Michael Borum.
-Robin, Liz, and Simon have the final word on what content is included on this website, though it is mostly Robin and Simon who participate.
+Robin, Liz, and Simon have the final word on what content is included on this website, though it is mostly Robin and Simon who are engaged with it.

 Why is this website dedicated to “Leesa, in memoriam”?